jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 This creates an Elasticsearch client, a jackson object mapper, which we will use for serialization, and an `AsyncIndexRepository`, which is version of the `IndexRepository` that can use co-routines.

-These objects are injected into a `RecipeSearch` instance that contains our business logic.
-Finally, we pass that instance to a function that constructs a simple asynchronous KTor server (see code at the end of this article).
+These are injected into the `RecipeSearch` constructor.
+This class contains our business logic.
+Finally, we pass that to a function that constructs a simple asynchronous KTor server (see code at the end of this article) to implement a simple REST api.

 ## Creating an index